 - If you or your immediate family member does not authorize the release of medical information, the request may be denied.

 - If you are taking leave for childbirth or a planned surgical procedure, you should initiate the RPL application process before going out on leave.

-- When approved for RPL, you will continue to accrue PTO and EIB.
+- When approved for RPL, you will continue to accrue PTO and EIB or sick and vacation.
 However, you may not use this accrued time while on leave.

 - Abuse of this leave or falsification of any documentation may result in disciplinary action up to and including termination.